 Executive Doctoral Program in Health Leadership (DrPH)

-The Executive Doctoral Program in Health Leadership prepares mid-career professionals for senior-level positions in organizations working to improve the public’s health.
+The Executive Doctoral Program in Health Leadership prepares mid-to-senior level professionals for top positions in organizations working to improve the public’s health.
 The three-year, cohort-based distance program confers a DrPH in Health Administration.

 Students connect to faculty and peers mainly via computer, making substantial use of technology that allows students and faculty to interact productively and which supports live video, audio, and data sharing.
 Additional details about the curriculum, dissertation, admissions criteria and instructional delivery are available at the links below.

 - Curriculum and Degree Requirements

 - Alumni Profiles

 - Handbook of Guidelines and Procedures for the HPM Doctoral Program in Health Leadership